isrlab/F16Model.jl/README.md

 xbar, ubar, status, prob = F16Model.Trim(h0,Vt0); # Default is steady-level
 ```

-See examples/example1.jl for more Trim(...) for other trim examples.
+See examples/example1.jl for other trim examples.